XKaguya/CrypticLauncherBeautify/README.md

 ### Notes:
 You can modify almost everything you've seen, but some elements are defined in the **CSS file**.

+### **Important Note:**
-**Important:** For the CSS file, you'll need a Public IPv4 server with an SSL certificate, and the ability to modify it.
+For the CSS file, you'll need a Public IPv4 server with an SSL certificate, and then you can modify it.

 ### Default Theme Template
 ```